zkoss/keikai-blog/blog/_posts/2020-07-16-Keikai-trainingIII.markdown

 title:  "[Live Training] Master Keikai Spreadsheet with Examples Part III"
 date:   2020-07-16
 categories: "Training"
+excerpt: “Keikai brings Excel power to your web apps.
+In training III we are going to demonstrate reporting with an Excel template.”

 index-intro: "
 Announcement: Keikai online free training session.